 - encourage young professionals in your field through CCS activities such as mentorship and trainee programs; and

-- find your niche – join one of our eleven affiliate societies
+- find your niche – join one of our thirteen affiliate societies

 - Regular Members are specialists in cardiovascular health and diseases, or specialists who do not have a specialty qualification in a cardiovascular discipline but are recognized as having a major interest and time commitment to cardiovascular disease, or those with doctorates who are directly involved in cardiovascular teaching and research.

 - Member-in-Training are those individuals who are currently engaged in a formal Canadian cardiovascular-related training program, such as;- Adult Cardiology- Pediatric Cardiology- Cardiac Surgery, and;- Trainees who are furthering their training in a cardiovascular subspecialty area (eg echocardiography, electrophysiology and interventional cardiology), and;- Research Trainees at the PhD or Postdoctoral levels in cardiovascular sciences.- Individuals remain eligible for such membership for as long as they are in training.

 - Life Members are those individuals who have been Regular Members in good standing for at least twenty-five consecutive years and who have retired from practice and request to be elected a Life Member